lupyuen/nuttx-ox64/README.md

     + Remember to connect GND
     + Baud 2,000,000 (2 Mbps)

+    Start the USB Serial Terminal (Flashing UART).

     Power up Ox64 via the Micro USB Port.
 Ox64 Green LED should light up.

-    We should see the Ox64 Factory Test Firmware in the USB Serial Terminal...
+    In the USB Serial Terminal (Flashing UART), we should see the Ox64 Factory Test Firmware...

     ```text
     Simple Malloc 5120